 Music brought Jay to Nashville and as he tried to break into the music scene, he was able to develop a niche and make a living as a fly fishing guide.
 While in the outdoor industry he became a celebrated nationally known guide, a published and award winning outdoor writer and President of the local chapter of the conservation organization Trout Unlimited.

 As he made a living in the great outdoors, Jay was also making a name for himself on Music Row.
 Jay found songwriting chemistry and friendship with Grammy nominated artist/writer Radney Foster.
 Jay’s songs and voice have been featured on four Radney Foster records.
 Radney was instrumental in the forming of The Lucky Bucks, a unique three-piece band signed to Warner Brothers Records and fronted by Jay.

-In May of 2008 Dierks Bentley released his Greatest Hits record featuring Jay’s song “Sweet and Wild” (a duet with Sarah Buxton) as one of only two new songs.
-Jay also sang on Willie Nelson’s 2007 Grammy nominated album, The Songs of Cindy Walker.
-Since signing with partner Warner Chappell in 2007 Jay has also had songs cut by Darius Rucker, Sunny Sweeney, Luke Bryan, Suzy Bogguss, Josh Abbott and Martina McBride.
+In 2008 Dierks Bentley released his Greatest Hits record featuring Jay’s song “Sweet and Wild” (a duet with Sarah Buxton).
+He also sang on Willie Nelson’s 2007 Grammy nominated album, The Songs of Cindy Walker.
+CMA and ACM Entertainer of the year Luke Bryan has cut 4 of Jay’s songs including the Billboard #1 Hit “Move”!

 He also has cuts by Darius Rucker, Sara Evans, Martina McBride, Sunny Sweeney, Suzy Bogus, Rosehill, CB30 and The Josh Abbott Band.